lief-project/LIEF/doc/sphinx/plugins/binaryninja/dwarf/index.rst

   :class: tip

-  Binary Ninja already embeds a DWARF export plugin that exposes most of the functionalities provided by this plugin.
+  Binary Ninja already embeds a DWARF export plugin that exposes most of the functionality provided by this plugin.
 However, this plugin exports additional information, such as stack variables and basic blocks.

-To export DWARF information from a BinaryNinja's ``BinaryView`` representation, one can go in the menu: ``Plugins > LIEF > Export as DWARF``
+To export DWARF information from a BinaryNinja ``BinaryView`` representation, use the menu: ``Plugins > LIEF > Export as DWARF``

 .. raw:: html